Refactoring is my favorite hobby. Nothing feels quite as satisfying than extracting some common methods to an elegantly named module.

 notified when a new like is submitted.
 As it’s related to likes, we’d like to

-include this behaviour within the Likeable
+include this behaviour within the Likeable module.

 However, Ruby does not provide an easy way to pass an argument to a method